Zeid-Hazboun/OpenAI-TaxiRL/README.md

 * Optimistic Initial Values

-The results of our findings as well as the design process can be found in the pdf file attached.
+Our statistical analysis, as well as the design process, can be found in the pdf file attached.